-This verse belongs to the Samson cycle addressing Samson's exploits of vengeance.
+This verse belongs to the Samson cycle addressing Samson, Delilah, and final victory in death.
 Samson represents both the heights of God-empowered strength and the depths of human weakness through moral compromise.
 His Nazirite vow (Numbers 6:1-21) set him apart as holy to God, yet his persistent violations of this vow-contact with dead animals (14:8-9), seven-day feast (likely involving wine, 14:10), and finally revealing his hair's secret (16:17)-demonstrate progressive spiritual decline.